 To SA5

-ACTION: RAN2 asks SA5 for the consequences of not having the terms fully aligned and if the consequences are insurmountable consider aligning to the terminology selected by RAN2.
+ACTION: RAN2 asks SA5 for the consequences of not having the terms fully aligned and consider aligning to the terminology selected by RAN2.

 To SA, CT

 ACTION: RAN2 asks SA and CT to appoint a coordinator for inclusive language to work together with the RAN coordinator for inclusive language on cross-TSG questions.